raspberrypilearning/people-in-space-indicator/worksheet.md

     >>> led.on()
     ```

-    It should now be on!
+    The LED should now be lit!

 1. Connect a second LED to pin 3: